Renting a Car in Tulum Mexico: The Ultimate Guide

 Some automobile rental agencies have varied charges depending on your rental duration, arrival time, etc. Your plans and your costs may change if your flight is canceled.

-Some car rental companies have zero cancellation fees, others will detain a small percentage if you don’t show up.
-Others may refund your unused days in case you have a change of plans, others don’t
+Some car rental companies have zero cancellation fees, while others will retain a small percentage if you don’t show up.
+Others may refund your unused days in case you have a change of plans, but others don’t

-Usually, when you rent a car, the daily fare is considered 24hrs, so you need to drop it off at the same time you collected it.
-Some car rentals offer a 1 hour grace periods, others don’t.
+Usually, when you rent a car, the daily fare is considered 24 hours, so you need to drop it off at the same time you collected it.
+Some car rentals offer a 1-hour grace period; others don’t.

 Some car companies would charge you for an entire extra day if you are 1 hour late, some others have a rate per each extra hour.